wapke/v-modpack/README.md

 https://valheim.thunderstore.io/package/v/V_Modpack/

-You will need hotfix for invalid assets folders for nexus mods, [download](https://drive.google.com/file/d/136tlHeG-_3lBUA8FFVjAWX3-t6mOrPnH/view)< here
+You will need hotfix for invalid assets folders which causes gui to broke and game to crash [download](https://drive.google.com/file/d/136tlHeG-_3lBUA8FFVjAWX3-t6mOrPnH/view)< here

 you can always find it in plugins folder next to README.md, then just paste them in dir described below